chaoskagami/corbenik/README.md

 Usage
 -------------------------

+If you're compiling this from source code, see at the bottom the `Building` section.

 If you are using a nightly build off of https://github.com/chaoskagami/skeith - treat all paths starting in `/corbenik` as `/skeith` instead for these instructions.

 Skip to `Installing` if you are installing this for the first time, otherwise follow `Updating` and then `Installing`.